Michael-Elrod-dev/Michael-Elrod-dev/README.md

 ## ABOUT ME
-* I'm a Computer Science Major at Clemson University
+* I'm a Computer Science major at Clemson University
 * My current passion is Game Engine Development but I have a wide range of interests in the tech industry, specifically software engineering
 * I like spending my free time learning about new programming techniques and practicing them on my personal projects
 * I also have a deep love and appreciation for the art of animation